"Define Your Ideal Customer" What the Heck Does That Mean?

 But don’t people tell you what you want to hear

 This is somewhat true.
 You want to ask the questions and then just be quiet and listen.
-Let the person talk.
+Let the REAL person talk.
 Eventually you’ll get to the meat of the matter.
 You’ll find out their concerns.
 You’ll find out what’s really bothering them.
-You’ll find out what their objections are and you’ll know what you need to address.
+You’ll find out what their objections are and you’ll know what your content needs to address to get their attention.

 Otherwise you’re just guessing.
 And most times you’ll guess wrong.